cisco/elsy/docs/templates.md

 This template enables the `lc lein` subcommand, you can run any lein command in your repo by running `lc lein -- <leincmd>`.
 This template also adds a data container called `lc_shared_mvndata`.
-This data container holds the `~/.m2` cache for the host, meaning that all lc lein and lc mvn repos running on a single host will share the same `~/.m2` cache.
+This data container holds the `~/.m2` cache for the host, meaning that all elsy lein and elsy mvn repos running on a single host will share the same `~/.m2` cache.

 To override the lein image that comes pre-baked into the template, you must